adairxie/python/README.md

-# python
-Life is short  so Write python
+Life is short，so Write python